section-engineering-education/engineering-education/content/articles/dropout-regularization-to-handle-overfitting-in-deep-learning-models/index.md

 - [Conclusion](#conclusion)
 - [References](#references)

-### Pre-requisites
+### Prerequisites
-For a reader to follow this tutorial easily, they should:
+For a reader to follow this tutorial easily, he should:
 - Know how to build [deep learning models](/engineering-education/building-a-deep-learning-app-using-python/).
 - Understand [Pandas](https://pandas.pydata.org/) and [Numpy](https://numpy.org/) for data analysis and manipulation.
 - Know how to use [TensorFlow](https://www.tensorflow.org/) and [Keras]() in building neural networks.